-The capital programme currently has a budget shortfall of c£14m over three years which includes a fully funded year 1 programme.
-This shortfall over three years will be balanced through a combination of reducing or reprofiling capital expenditure and maximising capital funding opportunities such as bidding for capital grants.
+The capital programme currently has a budget shortfall of c£28m over three years which includes a fully funded year 1 programme.
+This shortfall is made up of c£14m budget shortfall against the capital programme highlighted above (£256m less £242m).
+The remaining c£14m shortfall is the current estimated gap between CIL income and associated capital spend requirements.
+This shortfall over three years will be balanced through a combination of reducing or reprofiling capital expenditure, additional CIL income from potential new developments and by maximising capital funding opportunities such as bidding for capital grants.